Frequently Asked Questions

 questions or concerns you may have.

-If you want to undertake building work or timber treatment, the National Bat Helpline on 0345 1300 228, can
+If you want to undertake building work or timber treatment, you can get further advice from the

 you of the best time of year to have the work carried out, so as to cause minimal disturbance to the bats.